EpiGenomicsCode/ProteinStruct-Containers/README.md

    Replace `/path/to/your/database/storage` with the desired location.

 **Note:** The databases require significant disk space (~252 GB download, ~630 GB uncompressed).
 An SSD is recommended for better performance.

+**Requirement (Model Weights):** Access to the official AlphaFold3 model parameters requires registration for non-commercial use via the [AlphaFold 3 Model Parameters Request Form](https://docs.google.com/forms/d/e/1FAIpQLSfWZAgo1aYk0O4MuAXZj8xRQ8DafeFJnldNOnh_13qAx2ceZw/viewform).
+Ensure you meet the terms and download the weights to an accessible directory path.

 ### Boltz
 The Boltz container comes with pre-downloaded model weights (`ccd.pkl` and `boltz1_conf.ckpt`) stored in `/opt/boltz_cache` within the container.
 No separate download is required for the weights if using the container.